- Gallery Text

 Alexander Calder: A Retrospective Exhibition, exh. cat., American Water Color Society (Chicago, IL, 1974)

-Caroline A. Jones, Modern Art at Harvard: The Formation of the Nineteenth- and Twentieth-Century Collections of the Harvard University Art Museums (New York, NY and Cambridge, MA, Abbeville Press/Harvard University Art Museums, 1985).
+Caroline A. Jones, Modern Art at Harvard: The Formation of the Nineteenth- and Twentieth-Century Collections of the Harvard University Art Museums (New York, NY and Cambridge, MA, Harvard University Art Museums and Abbeville Press, 1985).
 With an essay by John Coolidge and a preface by John M. Rosenfield.
 To accompany the inaugural exhibition at the Sackler Museum, Oct 21 1985 - Jan 5 1986, reproduced in b/w, fig. 65, p.
 71

 Stephanie Barron and Lisa Gabrielle Mark, ed., Calder and Abstraction: From Avant-Garde to Iconic, exh. cat., DelMonico Books Prestel and Los Angeles County Museum of Art (Munich, London, New York, 2013), pp. 47-48, fig. 8, ill. (color)